-I’m good for two nights a week at home cooking seafood.
-I’ve got my own motivations for this (specifically, a cholesterol level recently revealed to be quite high), but the eating’s been good.
-So, I thought I’d switch it up a little bit and share some of the simple dishes I’ve whipped up with the fish I’ve brought back from Coastal.
+Pencil me in for at least two nights a week at home cooking seafood.
+I’ve my motivations for this (specifically, a cholesterol level recently revealed to be quite high), but the eating’s been good.
+So, I’m switching it up a little and sharing some of the simple dishes I’ve whipped up with the fish I’ve bought from Coastal.

 Ingredients are in bold and all cooking times are approximate.
 You know your cooking surfaces better than I do.
 Just keep a meat thermometer handy and you’ll be fine.

 Let’s start with opah.
-You’ve heard to opahs, right?
+You’ve heard of opahs, right?

-Opahs are big, colorful fish that mostly reside in the perfect ocean waters we escape to during vacations.
+Opahs are big, colorful fish that largely occupy the perfect ocean waters we escape to during vacations.
 The white, moon-looking spots dotting their skin has led to them also being called moonfish.
 The biggest species of opahs are over six feet long and weigh about 600 pounds.